A box has faces with areas 3, 12 and 25 square centimetres. What is

 princess.
 For how many days did the whole jar last?
 The genie's

 master replied: Five hundred and ninety five days.
 What three

 numbers do the genie's words granid, ozvik and vaswik stand for?

-Can you find a relationship between the size of paper and the size of cut that produces the maximum volume?
+Can you find a relationship between the size of paper and the size of the square cut-out that produces the maximum volume?